scaleapi/llm-engine/README.md

 Use Scale-hosted models or deploy to your own infrastructure.

-🔧 **Fine-tune foundation models**: Fine-tune open-source foundation models like LLaMA, MPT etc. with your own data for optimized performance.
+🔧 **Fine-tune foundation models**: Fine-tune open-source foundation models on your own data for optimized performance.

 🎙️ **Optimized Inference**: LLM Engine provides inference APIs for streaming responses and dynamically batching inputs for higher throughput